rpaschoal/ng-chat/README.md

 * [isCollapsed]{boolean}: If set to true the friends list will be rendered as collapsed by default.
 Default is false.
 * [pollFriendsList]{boolean}: If set to true the module will do a long poll on the "adapter.listFriends" method to keep the friends list updated.
 Default is false.
 * [pollingInterval]{number}: Configures the long poll interval in milliseconds.
 Default is 5000.
+* [searchEnabled]{boolean}: Enables the search bar on the friends list.
+Default is true.
 * [historyEnabled]{boolean}: Defines whether the component should call the "getMessageHistory" from the chat-adapter.
 Default is true.
 * [emojisEnabled]{boolean}: Enables emoji parsing on the messages.
 Default is true.
 * [linkfyEnabled]{boolean}: Transforms links within the messages to valid HTML links.
 Default is true.